Christy Martin: Final bouts and retirement

+Post-retirement

+Martin was among the first inductees in the International Women's Boxing Hall of Fame in 2014.

 In 2016, she became the first female boxer inducted into the Nevada Boxing Hall of Fame.
-That same year, Sports Illustrated reported that she was working 2 jobs, as a substitute teacher and helping military veterans find work, and that she was dealing with the after effects of her career, including dealing with lack of stamina and double vision.
-In 2020 she was inducted into the International Boxing Hall of Fame; she was elected to it in 2019, the first year that women were on the ballot.
+That same year, Sports Illustrated reported that she was working two jobs, as a substitute teacher and helping military veterans find work, and that she was dealing with the after effects of her career, including lack of stamina and double vision.

+In 2020, she was inducted into the International Boxing Hall of Fame and was elected to it in 2019, the first year that women were on the ballot.